 Livestock is responsible for 14.5% of human-caused emissions.
 Therefore, when livestock farmers cut down trees, they release tons of carbon into the atmosphere.
 About 65% of the carbon emitted from livestock comes from cattle alone3.
 They produce methane, a greenhouse gas that is harmful to the environment.
 The energy provided by fossil fuels along the meat supply chain makes up 20% of its greenhouse gas outputs.

 Your choice of meat is also an important consideration.
-As a commodity, beef has the highest CO2e at 41%, followed by pig's meat at 9%, chicken and small ruminants contribute 8% and 6%, respectively.
+As a commodity, beef has the highest CO2e at 41%, followed by pig's meat at 9%, and chicken and small ruminants contribute 8% and 6%, respectively.
 So, eating red meat will leave you with a higher carbon footprint than other available options.

 In a 2017 study, researchers found that the impact of red meat on the environment can be 100 times that of plant-based food1.
 Other foods with high emissions are dairy and fish.